 Landmark Recovery believes in the further advancement of our patients.
 Recovery does not stop when our patients walk out the door.
 It continues through life’s never-ending journey, and we provide the necessary resources, relationships, and treatment to ensure success upon completion of our drug and alcohol rehabilitation program.
 The success stories below are actual people who achieved tremendous results with our program and continue to walk the road to recovery.

 Ian described what happened during his second week at Landmark Recovery as a “spiritual awakening” that opened his eyes to the reality of self-destructive behaviors that might eventually kill him.
-Over the next few weeks Ian began to disclose with his therapist painful early life experiences.
-Ian was finally working through issues that had haunted him for decades.
-He began to make peace with his past, and was willing to do the work necessary to bring about a healthy and successful future.
+Over the next few weeks, Ian began to disclose with his therapist painful early life experiences.
+Ian was finally working on issues that had haunted him for decades.
+He started to make peace with his past and was willing to do the work necessary to bring about a healthy and prosperous future.

 After completing thirty days of inpatient treatment at Landmark Recovery, Ian went on to a sober living house for men.
 He’s still living there today and has gained many friends and mentors that provide daily encouragement and support.
 Ian started working at Landmark Recovery as a Chemical Dependency Technician five months ago, and eagerly shares his personal story of addiction, recovery and hope to other participants of our substance abuse program.

 Congratulations, Ian, on nearly one year of sobriety!
 You are an inspiration to so many, and the pinnacle of courage, perseverance, and resilience to others struggling with their own addictions.

 Joy – “Joyful and Forgiving”